ParanormalCoder/Demystifying-SaaS-app/README.md

-# Sinatra sample app
+# Sinatra sample application
-Sinatra sample app
+This repository represents a simple implementation of a ruby web application based on the Sinatra framework.
+Sinatra is a choice for the light-weight web applications, which is prefered to Rails framework.

 ## How to run
 Please following command to install all the required gem modules: